Koonlouis4001/PostBook/README.md

-this is just my practice project to create facebook-like website using react,nest js,PostgresSQL and docker to help me more proficient in using these technology more.
+this is just my practice project to create my own version of facebook-like web application using react,nest js,PostgresSQL and docker to help me more proficient in using these technology more.

 React for front-end,
 Nest Js for back-end,